Sport psychology: Self-esteem

 Self-esteem is the confidence someone has in themselves and their abilities.
 This is why sport and physical activity as a whole has been proven to provide positive mental health benefits, such as more confidence and higher self-esteem.
 When athletes succeed in sport, they are more confident in their abilities and their self-worth as a result.
 Sport can also work inversely with self-esteem and cause athletes to feel worse about themselves.
 If someone is playing poorly then it is possible the athlete will end up thinking less of themselves and having lower self-worth.
 Playing sports in general, and doing some form of physical activity already immediately makes people think of themselves as more than which is shown by research.

 Stress

 Stress is the process by which people perceive and respond to certain events, called stressors, that they find difficult or threatening.
 Stress is perceived as an interaction between a person and their environment.
 Stress can be observed in athletes under the influence of external and internal factors of the sport environment.
 Some identified stressors included excessive amounts of pressure, spectators, training, competition environment, injuries, physical errors, abilities, self-doubt, watching the opponent, etc. These are just a few of the many stressors an athlete can face in their environment.
-Research in this context is increasing every day and multiple studies have shown the importance of sport psychology has plays in improving the performance of coaches and athletes.
+Research in this context is increasing and multiple studies have shown the importance of sport psychology in improving the performance of coaches and athletes.